120kb less

 Here, side by side, are the old and new noisy grain effects:

-It is clearly not the exact grain when shown bare like that, but when used as an overlay, the effect is pretty much the same using this bit of css and adjusting opacity:
+It is clearly not the exact same grain when shown on its own like that, but when used as an overlay, the effect is pretty much the same using this bit of CSS and adjusting the opacity:

 .grain {